Direct7Design/sage/README.txt

 and Sage will /not/ work for that team.

 Do /NOT/ run the Sage stats-refreshing script (refresh.php, unless something changes) more than once every three hours.
-Stanford updates approximately this often, and it would be (a) pointless, (b) hopefully resultless, and (c) rude to Stanford to try and update your stats more often than the source the stats come from (Stanford).
+Stanford updates approximately every three hours, so it would be (a) pointless, (b) hopefully resultless, and (c) rude to Stanford to try and update your stats more often than the source the stats come from (Stanford).